Next: Summary, Previous: Reporting Problems and Bugs, Up: Installing gawk [Contents][Index]

 See also the “Versions and implementations” section of the

-Next: Installation summary, Previous: Bugs, Up: Installation [Contents][Index]
+Next: Summary, Previous: Reporting Problems and Bugs, Up: Installing gawk [Contents][Index]